bopen/c3s_430a_ecde_page_text/content/markdown/consolidated/Tropical_Nights.md

 ## Main

-The number of tropical nights provides an indication of the occurrence of various pests.
+The number of tropical nights provides an indication of the likely occurrence of various pests.

 On a tropical night the minimum temperature remains above 20°C. The climate anomaly in the number of tropical nights is calculated relative to the 1981–2010 reference period from an ensemble average of 5 global climate model (GCM) simulations for 2 CMIP5 scenarios with different possible future greenhouse gas emissions; RCP2.6 (low emissions) and RCP8.5 (high emissions).
 The horizontal resolution of the data is 0.5°x0.5°.